Lenovo ThinkPad T420: Enjoy It Responsibly

 • Build for both sides of the purchase conversation.
 The user.
 And the influencer in their life.

-• Treat launch day as the start of the campaign, not the finish line.
+• Treat launch day as the start, not the finish line.
 Plan the response layer.

-• Create a character and tone that can scale across dozens or hundreds of variations without losing recognition.
+• Create a character and tone that can scale.
+Dozens or hundreds of variations should still feel instantly recognizable.

 A few fast answers before you act